 Yes.
 Any TV with an HDMI input works.
 Connect a laptop, mini PC, or dedicated device via HDMI, and the TV displays your Zoom call.
 Some smart TVs have a native Zoom app, but a connected computer gives you more features and reliability.

-For a small office or huddle room (2-6 people), the Logitech Rally Bar Mini or Poly Studio is the best balance of quality and price.
-For a home office, a Logitech C930e webcam mounted on top of the TV works well.
-For large conference rooms (8+ people), a PTZ camera or the full Logitech Rally Bar system is worth the investment.
+For a small office or huddle room (2–6 people), an all-in-one video bar (camera + mic + speaker in one device) is the best balance of quality and price.
+For a home office, a simple USB webcam mounted on top of the TV works well.
+For large conference rooms (8+ people), a PTZ camera with separate ceiling microphones is worth the investment.
+See our equipment recommendations for current picks.

-If your conference camera has built-in speakers (like the Rally Bar or Poly Studio), you may not need a separate soundbar.
+If your conference camera has built-in speakers (as most modern video bars do), you may not need a separate soundbar.
 But for larger rooms or if you want better audio quality, a dedicated soundbar or speakerphone improves both what you hear and what the far side hears.
 Echo cancellation is the key feature to look for.

 Yes, if it has an HDMI input and is the right size for the room.
 For conference rooms, 55 inches is the minimum for a small huddle room, and 75–85 inches works for larger spaces.
 If your TV is already wall-mounted, we can add the camera, audio, and compute hardware around it without removing the mount.